MrBitBucket/pyfribidi-mirror/src/README.rst

 This version on PyPI has been packaged with the goal of being able to easy_install/pip install the wrapper.
-Therefor it includes the complete source of the fribidi library.
+Therefore it includes the

 The source for this version can be found here: https://github.com/pediapress/pyfribidi